 If you feel comfortable with these consequences you can move forward with taking care of the eggs.

 Author’s note: A female Mystery snail can lay eggs weekly for up to 4 and a half months.
-Even without a mate present, the female can store fertile sperm for up to 140 days, in which period she deploys batches of fertilized eggs.
+Being part of the Appla snail family, the female can store fertile sperm for up to 140 days, even without a mate present, in which period she deploys batches of fertilized eggs.

-Moreover, Mystery snails may lay unfertilized eggs too.
+Moreover, Apple snails and Mystery snails in particular may lay unfertilized eggs too.
 A single specimen will lay one clutch of eggs per 7 to 10 days.

 Following these thoughts, my somewhat bitter experience shows that trying to hatch too many egg clutches at once may crash the Nitrogen Cycle in your aquariums.
 This happens because the many snails and eggshells will produce copious amounts of waste and the beneficial bacteria in the tank won’t be able to keep up.